tkrclient/pygames-chat/README.md

 - features a tiny ~13mb docker from scratch container 😎, for only the minimum needed (python3, picows, pygames-chat all compiled into a single static executable binary)
 - tiny for extreme security, and easy codebase maintainability 😎
-- whole container is read-only except for data, which is a mounted volume
+- whole container is read-only except for data and tmp, which is a mounted volume and anonymous volume